-OSHA's Bloodborne Pathogen Standard make the covered employer responsible for all costs associated with an exposure incident.
+Both New York State's PESH regulations and OSHA's Bloodborne Pathogen Standard make the covered employer responsible for all costs associated with an exposure incident.
 An employer may not require the employee to pay any out-of-pocket expenses, such as requiring the employee to use workers' compensation if prepayment is required, or compelling an employee to use health insurance (unless the employer pays all premiums and deductible costs associated with their employee's health insurance).
-In addition to the services listed above, NYS Guidelines, "HIV Prophylaxis Following Occupational Exposure," state that, when establishing plans for providing PEP for exposures to HIV, the employer must ensure that:
+In addition to the services listed above, NYS Guidelines state that, when establishing plans for providing PEP for exposures to HIV, the employer must ensure that:

-- PEP will be made available within 1 to 2 hours of exposure, ideally within 1 hour. - A "starter kit," or three-day supply of the PEP, will be made available to the employee. - A mechanism is in place to provide the balance of the PEP medications needed to complete the 4-week regimen to the employee at no cost.
-(HIVGuidelines.org, 2010)
+- PEP will be made available within 1 to 2 hours of exposure, ideally within 1 hour. - A "starter kit," or 3-day supply of the PEP, will be made available to the employee. - A mechanism is in place to provide the balance of the PEP medications needed to complete the 4-week regimen to the employee at no cost.
+(NYSDOH, 2012)